-The online learning shift is expected to continue with in-person classes continuing to pose health risks because of the COVID-19 pandemic.
+Today's undergraduate students want flexibility, and online coursework helps them manage busy schedules while still working towards a degree.
 To deal with this shift, higher education institutions must take steps to make themselves as digitally accessible as possible, such as optimizing their websites to be more mobile-friendly and provide an enhanced user experience overall.

 The changing higher education landscape has also led to shifting student demographics.
 Notably, the rise of online courses has attracted more nontraditional students who need the flexibility to balance their education with working and caring for their families.

-In addition to nontraditional students, younger students make up a significant portion of student populations on college campuses.
-The NCES projects that the number of students under age 25 will increase by 5% between 2018 and 2029.
+In addition to nontraditional students, younger learners make up a significant portion of student populations on college campuses.
+The NCES projects that the number of students under age 25 will increase by 5 percent between 2018 and 2029.

 Higher education institutions are increasingly relying on data analytics for their strategic decision-making.
 Analytics allow education leaders to gain valuable insights from student and faculty feedback that goes beyond basic reporting.
 They can then use these insights to make more informed decisions and successfully navigate the evolving higher education landscape.